syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 ![SfImageEditor](ImageEditor_images/AndroisCustomFont2.png)

-Finally use the below code snippet to apply custom fontfamily for forms Android.
+Finally use the below code snippet to apply custom font family for forms Android.
 In Android you just give the font file name.

 {% tabs %}